runtimeverification/proof-checker/docs/architecture.md

 It is generated using a Kore Language specification as a guide.
 This specification needs to patch any unsoundness in the Kore Language Specification, and represents a formal, sound, AML theory for the language.
-It is presented by the `RewriteTheory` class below.